shokru/rstats/S4_MLE.md

     ## `stat_bin()` using `bins = 30`.
 Pick better value with `binwidth`.

 ![](Figures/first%20estimation-1.png)
+Finally, we take a look at the distribution of carats inside the dataset.

 ``` r
 par <- mle2(carat ~ dgamma(shape, rate), start = list(shape = 1, rate = 2), data = diamonds) # Using the new package